JoeIbrahim/Ibrahim_Rey_Inversion/README.md

 See associated publication.

-These scripts were run using Underworld 2.15 on high performance computers over 48-96 CPU's.
+These scripts were run using Underworld 2.15 (doi: https://doi.org/10.5281/zenodo.10976370) on high performance computers over 48-96 CPU's.